shadi97kh/prompt_injection_attacks/README.md

 ## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This project is licensed under the CC BY-NC-SA 4.0 License.
+For further info, see License page.

 ## Contact